gdanezis/Design_and_Professional_Skills/Docs/sylabus.md

          * Matrix and adjacency lists.
          * (Basic Graph algorithms: ...)
          * Routing with the A* algorithm.
+         * Dynamic algorithms.
+Greedy algorithms.
+         * A Simple pub database, with comments and ratings.
        * _Representations: XML, JSON and binary data (MSGPACK)_
          * A Pub map application using openstreetmap.
          * Visitor pattern and iterative XML parsing.